How to: Sign in any Azure Active Directory user using the multi-tenant application pattern

-If you offer a Software as a Service application to many organizations, you can configure your application to accept sign-ins from any Azure Active Directory (AD) tenant.
+If you offer a Software as a Service (SaaS) application to many organizations, you can configure your application to accept sign-ins from any Azure Active Directory (Azure AD) tenant.
 This configuration is called making your application multi-tenant.
 Users in any Azure AD tenant will be able to sign in to your application after consenting to use their account with your application.

 This article assumes you’re already familiar with building a single tenant application for Azure AD.
-If you’re not, you should start with one of the quickstarts on the developer guide homepage.
+If you’re not, start with one of the quickstarts on the developer guide homepage.

 There are four simple steps to convert your application into an Azure AD multi-tenant app: